-System for Cross-domain Identity Management (SCIM) is a standard that defines how the identity and access management (IAM) and the applications/ systems operate and communicate with each other.
-SCIM exists in the Identity Governance (IG) realm that sits under the larger IAM umbrella.
+System for Cross-domain Identity Management (SCIM) is a standard that defines how the identity and access management (IAM), and the applications/ systems operate and communicate with each other.
+SCIM exists in the Identity Governance (IG) realm and sits under the larger IAM umbrella.

 The different systems used with SCIM include applications such as for CRM, productivity, social, telecommunications, security analytics, education, and the list goes on.
 SCIM provisions/de-provisions accounts for each user that requires access to the applications, each containing a specific application programming interface (API).

-In this blog, we will explore why SCIM is needed, how it works, and the implications for privileged access.
+In this blog, we will explore why you need SCIM, how it works, and the implications for privileged access.

 In the traditional identity management tools, a lack of a standard communication channel between IAM solutions and managed systems, and applications, resulted in an ecosystem of proprietary connectors.
 Industry players worked together to define a normalized, standard, and reusable interface that became System for Cross-domain Identity Management.

 Productivity skyrockets when companies have proper SCIM in place.
 SCIM delivers on the idea of automated provisioning of accounts for each system and significantly reduces the manual effort typically required for configuring visibility and account provisioning.
 IT administrators and support team can focus on prioritized tasks, while not having to manually provision/deprovision users to multiple applications.
 With a SCIM connector, users are automatically provisioned/deprovisioned to their cloud-based apps.

 Let’s consider a company that manually manages user access for its workforce.
 Imagine this company has just hired 40 new employees.
 Each employee requires access to 20 different applications, such as their CRM, productivity tools, telecoms, etc. This is 800 accounts that must be created.